ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 Also, I want you to know I can write a rough draft of Python code to do a variety of things.

-Also, I am getting much better and some of this is old code.
+Also, I am getting much better (some of this is Yoda-aged code for me!)

 Were Python my day-job, I'd apply the same level of ever-vigilance to it, and I would address the code during a work day when I'm still fresh and have coffee / tea in me.

 Thanks in advance for holding your nose!